oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/op01_manage_shared_services/readme.md

 ![Network Diagram](./diagrams/OCI_Open_LZ_SharedInfrastructure_Network.jpg)

 You can customize this JSON configuration to fit your exact OCI Networking topology.
 This Terraform automation is extremely versatible and can support any type of network topology.

 For complete documentation and a larger set of examples on configuring an OCI networking topology using this JSON terraform automation approach please refer to the [OCI CIS Terraform Networking Module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking) documentation and examples.

-The example given with this code, expects to find valid certificates in your home directory to import into the Load Balancers to be created for SSL connections.
-If you don't have any valid certificates signed by a trusted CA, you can create self-signed certificates to run the examples following the instructions in [LBaaS self-signed certificates creation example](../common_lbaas_self-signed_certificates_howto.md).

 &nbsp;